Neuroprotective effects of in utero exposure to magnesium sulfate

 Cerebral palsy is the leading cause of neurologic impairment in young children, and prematurity and low birth weight are the most important risk factors for developing the disease.
 (See "Epidemiology, etiology, and prevention of cerebral palsy".)

 In utero exposure to magnesium sulfate before early preterm birth appears to decrease the incidence and severity of cerebral palsy.
 The use of magnesium sulfate for neuroprotection will be reviewed here.
 Use of magnesium sulfate for tocolysis or for seizure prevention in women with preeclampsia/eclampsia is discussed separately.
-(See "Inhibition of acute preterm labor", section on 'Magnesium sulfate' and "Preeclampsia: Management and prognosis", section on 'Magnesium regimen and monitoring'.)
+(See "Inhibition of acute preterm labor", section on 'Magnesium sulfate' and "Preeclampsia: Management and prognosis", section on 'Regimen'.)

 The mechanism for the neuroprotective effects of magnesium sulfate in preterm infants is not well understood.
 The following mechanisms have been proposed [1,2]: